Michael Heinrich: Career

 The Science of Value (Die Wissenschaft vom Wert) in 1991, and is now in its eighth edition in Germany.
 An English translation is forthcoming on the Historical Materialism imprint of Brill Publishers.
 Following his habilitation, Heinrich was a visiting professor at the University of Vienna and HTW Berlin.
 Heinrich was later appointed as lecturer at Free University Berlin, and returned to HTW Berlin as lecturer from 2005 to 2016.
 In this period, Heinrich was involved in preparatory work on the Marx-Engels-Gesamtausgabe, and until 2014 served as managing editor of PROKLA: Journal for Critical Social Science.

 Heinrich is presently working on a four-volume biography of Marx's life.
 The first volume, Karl Marx and the Birth of Modern Society, was published in 2018, and appeared in English the next year on Monthly Review Press, with Portuguese, French and Spanish translations following suit.
-The second volume is expected to be published in 2023.

 Thought

 Heinrich is an outspoken critic of what he calls "worldview Marxism" (Weltanschauungsmarxismus), for which Karl Kautsky was the dominant figure.
 This form of Marxism is characterized by "a crudely knitted materialism, a bourgeois belief in progress, and a few strongly simplified elements of Hegelian philosophy and modular pieces of Marxian terminology combined into simple formulas and explanations".
 Other prominent features include "a rather crude economism" and "a pronounced historical determinism that viewed the end of capitalism and the proletarian revolution as inevitable occurrences".